Skip to Main Content

 Experienced Mixers

-Sound mixers with credits on major Chinese and international productions at China Film Group Studios and across the country.
+Our sound mixers hold credits on major Chinese and global shoots at China Film Group Studios and around the country.

 02.